dropdog/docs/docs/development.md

  - Display view modes should be generic for all Content types and not specific (eg event_full).
  - Fields machine name should follow this pattern for the machine name: ```field_[content_type_machine_name]_[short_name]```
  - Content types, Views and Custom Blocks should follow this pattern for the machine name: ```[machinename]```.
 That means you should use only letters and no special character or space.
 Machine names must be short but descriptive.
 Avoid very generic machine names or names that have been used already on the site even for another type of functionality (Views, Content types, Blocks, Plugins etc).
+ - Better do NOT use the default (core) Body field but a custom one for each CT.
+Body field may break our sass patterns and automated tests since it doesn't follow the machine name pattern described above.

 According to the above we are supposed to use Entityreference instead of Taxonomy Term reference.
 This is the rule except if there are cases that are met.